researchk8/TopicsAndTechniques/Prompting/Prompting.md

 ## Prompt content types

-Prompts can include one or more of the following types of content:
+Prompts can include one or more of the following types of content.
+A prompt can contain any of the following components:

+Instruction - a specific task or instruction you want the model to perform

+Context - can involve external information or additional context that can steer the model to better responses

+Input Data - is the input or question that we are interested to find a response for

+Output Indicator - indicates the type or format of the output.

 ### Input (required)